twknab/mean_q_a_discussion/readme.md

 ##Where I Left Off:

-	+ Post creation finished.
-Need to push user id to post.
-Unfortunately I made a new controller and the scope does not have access to the token.
-Idea: merge the controllers
+	+ Retrieve Posts finished.
+Still need to link up post titles and usernames
+	+ Need to add in sorting for categories and topics and username
+	+ Build user profile page
+	+ Build Comment Model and increment `post.commentCounter` when created

+	Question: Why are category drop downs disappearing when page reloads?